 What kind of projects do you work on as a ghostwriter?

-Typical projects include blog content, industry trade journal articles, and non-fiction books.
-I can also be hired to write and edit speeches and presentations, op-eds, articles, Kindle singles, and social media content.
+Books (nonfiction), blog content, industry trade journal articles, and non-fiction books.
+You can also retain me to write and edit speeches and presentations, op-eds, articles, Kindle singles, and social media content.

 What are your specialty areas?